 CCIS computer labs

 CCIS has multiple computer labs in West Village H (WVH).
 The main student lab is located in 102 WVH.
-Open to all CCIS students, it provides computers, printers, tables for group work, and tutors for first-year courses, including CS2500, 2510, 1800, and 2800.
+Open to all students taking a CCIS course, it provides computers, printers, tables for group work, and tutors for first-year courses.

 Other labs are located on the second floor of WVH.
 These rooms are reserved for labs accompanying CS classes.
 They provide an opportunity to work with your peers on lab assignments and homework.

 DRC serves Northeastern students who have documented disabilities as defined by the Americans with Disabilities Act as Amended (ADAAA) of 2008.
 We strive to provide exemplary service, education, and resources in the work that we do.